aeberspaecher/todoParser/README.rst

 This small script may extract lines that contain statements like "TODO" or "FIXME" in comments inside a source file.

-todoParser is written in Python and is easily extendable.
+parse_todos is written in Python and is easily extendable.

 Features
 ========